fkchang/lessig-hardt/text_format_dsl.md

    - Use `COLOR: green` for solutions or positive statements
    - Use `COLOR: blue` for key concepts or section titles

-3. **Background contrast**:
+3. **Background contrast** (manual step required):
-   - Switch to `BG: black` for dramatic statements
-   - When using dark backgrounds, remember to set `COLOR: white` for visibility
+   - Keynote's AppleScript doesn't support setting backgrounds
+   - After generating slides, manually change backgrounds in Keynote for dark slides
+   - Or use a Keynote theme that has dark slide masters built-in

 4. **Create visual rhythm**:
    - Group similar concepts with consistent formatting